DarrenM07/DFootball/README.md

     return render(request, "main.html", context)
     ```
-    5. Open the urls.py file in the main directory and import the create_mood_entry function that you just created.
+    5. Open the urls.py file in the main directory and import the model_object function.
     ```
     from main.views import show_main, model_object
     ```
-    6. Add the URL path to the urlpatterns variable in the urls.py file in the main directory to access the function that was imported in the previous point.
+    6. Add the URL path to the urlpatterns variable in the urls.py :
     ```
     path('model-object', model_object , name='model_object'),
     ```
-    7. Create a new HTML file with the name create_model_object.html in the main/templates directory.
-Fill in the create_model_object.html file with the following code.
+    7. Create a new HTML file with the name create_model_object.html in the main/templates directory and fill in with the following code.
     ```
     {% extends 'base.html' %}
     {% block content %}